Wine During Pregnancy: Facts, Risks & Myths Debunked

 If a pregnant woman is already drinking alcohol, it’s never too late to stop and possibly prevent any disorders in her baby, if they haven’t yet developed.

-A great resource for keeping baby safe from cradle to college is umbilical cord blood and tissue banking.
-Stem cells collected and preserved from the umbilical cord can treat up to 80+ diseases now and is being used in countless clinical trials as a treatment option for some of the most prominent diseases we know, such as Diabetes and Heart Disease.
-Schedule your free cord blood consultation here and find out if it is right for you and your family.
+A great resource for keeping a baby safe from cradle to college is umbilical cord blood and tissue banking.
+Stem cells collected and preserved from the umbilical cord can treat more than 80 conditions now and are being used in countless clinical trials as a treatment option for some of the most prominent conditions we know, such as diabetes and heart disease.

 - “Light Drinking During Pregnancy.”
 National Organization on Fetal Alcohol Syndrome – Light Drinking During Pregnancy.
 N.p., n.d.
 Web.
 02 Feb.
 2017.